 The Standing Committee I is a collegial body and consists of three members, including a Chairman.
 The Standing Committee I is assisted by a Secretary and his administrative staff, and by the Investigation Service.

 The chairman and the counsellors of the Standing Committee I are appointed by the Chamber of representatives for a renewable six-year term.
 Two substitute members are appointed for each of them.
 The Chairman must be a magistrate.
 He chairs the meetings of the Committee and deals with the day-to-day management of its activities.
-He supervises the application of the internal rules, the good functioning of the Committee and the proper implementation of its assignments.

 The current chairman of the Standing Committee I is Serge Lipszyc, a magistrate who served as Counselor to Prime Minister Charles Michel.
 The two other members are Pieter-Alexander De Brock, civil servant and Laurent Van Doren, a former Chief superintendent.